demarbre1u/extract-sql/README.md

 ## Introduction

-This bash script searches for every occurences of a given SQL query in a given file, and extracts it to another file.
+This bash script searches for every occurences of a given SQL query in a given file, and extracts them to another file.

 ## How to use